 Withers’ media and reputation team offer some key tips on how you can keep your confidential information, confidential.

-Preserving your privacy
+Preserving your privacy and privacy planning

-In a crowded world you need the time and the space to live out your private life without fear of intrusion from the increasingly information, and gossip, hungry media as well as from other individuals and organizations.
+In a crowded world you need the time and the space to live out your private life without fear of intrusion from the increasingly information and gossip-hungry media, as well as from other individuals and organizations.

 Whether or not you live in the public eye, you are entitled to respect for your private life.
 Under English and European law, an individual has a reasonable expectation of privacy and may restrain the publication of private information by third parties prior to its unauthorized disclosure.
 Further, confidential information that the recipient knew or ought to have known was confidential can be protected from disclosure without consent.
 Private and/or confidential information may include that relating to health and medical matters, children, intimate relationships, sexual matters and financial and business affairs.